 Rasgulla recipe.
 Learn how to make bengali rasgulla recipe at home with easy step by step pictures.
-Rasgulla recipe calls for curdling milk, separate the chenna (paneer or indian cottage cheese) and whey.
+Rasgulla is one of the popular Indian sweets recipes that is made by curdling milk, separate the chenna (paneer or indian cottage cheese) and whey.
 The drained chenna is kneaded and are rolled to balls and cooked in sugar syrup.
 Among all the bengali sweets, rasgulla takes the first place in our home for many reasons, it is delicious, it is easy to make, needs only basic ingredients from the kitchen and the chances of failure are very less if followed correctly.

 I have prepared these countless number of times and never been a disaster.
 This was the first Bengali sweet that I tried years ago when I newly tried my hands into cooking.
 If you are new to cooking, I suggest you to make this rasgulla for Diwali, Rakhsha bandhan, since it is one of the easy sweet recipes for any festive occasion.
 You can make these one day ahead of Diwali and surprise your loved ones.
 I follow the same recipe to make delicious rasmalai as well and then dunk them in rabri.

 For the upcoming Festival, you can check this collection of 100 diwali recipes.
 Some more popular Indian sweets recipes on the blog are Gulab jamun, quick kalakand, easy coconut ladoo and coconut burfi.

 To make rasgulla, the balls can be cooked in sugar syrup either using a pressure cooker or in a wide pan.
 Both ways turn out to be perfect.